Vietnamese New Year Traditions: A Guide to the 12 Days of Tết

 Day One: Praying to The Kitchen God – Lễ Ông Công Ông Táo

 Tết all kicks off a week before Lunar New Year when Vietnamese Pray to Ông Táo, The Kitchen God.
 Vietnamese folk law says each house has three gods who protect the family and watch over their behaviour for the whole year.
-On the 23rd of the last Lunar month (20th January 2017), the Kitchen God returns to heaven on a Carp to report to the Jade Emperor on all of the goings on in the house.
+On the 23rd of the last Lunar month (8th February 2018), the Kitchen God returns to heaven on a Carp (fish) to report to the Jade Emperor on all of the goings on in the house.
 Vietnamese people like to help the kitchen God on his way by making offerings on their family shrine and releasing goldfish into nearby lakes, ponds and rivers.
-If you’re in Vietnam on the 20th January expect to see women in traditional conical hats selling goldfish from the back of old motorbikes, families placing meals and pieces of elaborately decorated paper on small tables in front of their homes, and women and young couples releasing goldfish into any open body of water.
+If you’re in Vietnam on the 8th February expect to see women in traditional conical hats selling goldfish from the back of old motorbikes, families placing meals and pieces of elaborately decorated paper on small tables in front of their homes, and women and young couples releasing goldfish into any open body of water.
 As soon as the ceremony is over the family will clean the whole kitchen, polishing every utensil ready for the Kitchen God’s return.

 Releasing koi fish to support Kitchen God gets return to heaven.